ajays9144/EmployeeManagement/README.md

     Response:- Updated Employee Details.

 4. URL:- http://localhost:8080/1.0/employee/search-employee Method:- POST
+    Consume:- SearchParam which contain 'SearchBy', 'Name' and 'orderBy'(Which is optional from user) And here 'orderBy' Accept only 'ASC' OR 'DESC' which not case-sensitive.
-    Consume:- SearchParam which contain 'SearchBy' and 'Name' Response:- Return Matched Name of List for the Employee Details.
+    Response:- Return Matched Name of List for the Employee Details.